 Our new mobile-first world has made people desire instant gratification.
 Hungry?
 Look up the closest restaurants to you.
 Need a new dress?
 Check out the local stores.
 This tendency is now affecting travellers.
 Google found that 60 percent of American travellers would consider an impulse trip based on receiving a good hotel or flight deal and that “for some travellers, last-minute, short stints of travel throughout the year may be more fulfilling than one big trip a year.”

-Now that you know how potential travellers are behaving differently, stay tuned for Part 2 of this series on Destination Marketing, in which I divulge what you should do about it.
+Now that you know how potential travellers are behaving differently, read Part 2 of this series on Destination Marketing, in which I divulge what you should do about it.